 Add the raisins (if using) during the last few minutes of kneading.

-Place the dough in a greased bowl, cover it with a clean kitchen towel or plastic wrap, and let it rise warmly for about 1-2 hours or until it doubles.
+Place the dough in a greased bowl, cover with a clean kitchen towel or plastic wrap, and allow it to rise warmly for about 1-2 hours or until it doubles in size.

 Once the dough has risen, punch it down to release the air.
 Divide the dough into 12 equal portions and shape each into a smooth ball.

 Place the dough balls on a baking sheet, leaving some space between each bun.
-Cover them loosely with a clean kitchen towel and let them rise for another 30-45 minutes.
+Cover them loosely with a clean kitchen towel and allow to rise for another 30-45 minutes.

 Preheat your oven to 190°C.